 Later that December, the rookie received a telephone call from a doctor at Georgetown: "Let me be the first to congratulate you, we're giving you a medical okay.
 You can play baseball again."
 Frank Lucchesi, who planned for Lis to battle for one of the outfield jobs in 1971, was especially thankful.
 "This boy has worked very hard.
 Things didn't come easy for him.
 He's a credit to anyone.
 Everything about his makeup is first class.
 No manager plays favorites but if you have compassion for someone you root for him in a quiet way."

 Regrettably, Joe was the odd man out.
-He only came to bat 25 times after August 1, ending the 1971 campaign with 6 homers and 10 runs batted in while batting 123 times.
+He only had 16 at bats after July 1, ending the 1971 campaign with 6 homers and 10 runs batted in while batting 123 times.
 Lis observed, "I've learned a lot about people in this game.
 I've found out about people who are with you when you're up, people who are with you when you're down.
 You learn a lot about life playing baseball."
 Lis also admitted that it was tough watching someone else play.
 "I never had to go through this before; I hope I never do again.
 But I don't have any ill feelings against anybody.
 I don't want to be one of those guys who say, 'Play me or trade me.'
 As far as I'm concerned, Philly is my home.
 I know everybody by his first name.
 They know me.
 They know my wife."

 Once again, Joe Lis became the odd man out in left field.
 He began the 1972 season with the Eugene Emeralds of the PCL.
 Before his call-up, he continued to entertain the Emerald faithful with home runs.
-On June 17 he became the first player to hit three homers in one game at Civic Stadium, which had opened in 1968.
+On June 17 he became the first player to hit three homers in one game at Civic Stadium, which the Emeralds moved to in 1969.
 Joe finished the game with seven RBIs.
 It seemed that when he hit one, the team generally won.
 Such was the case with eleven of his fourteen homers through May 19.
 Joe was a huge fan favorite again.
 The Emeralds won more often than not.
 The team improved upon their poor showing in 1971 by finishing in first place with a record of 79-69.

-Lis spent the majority of the year in Eugene as a first baseman before his call-up to Philadelphia.
-The Phillies management made preparations for Lis's return.
-First, they ordered Andy Seminick, the Eugene manager, to switch John Vukovich from third to second base, then move Mike Schmidt from second to third, and Joe to first.
-The goal was to get Lis's bat into the lineup.
-Now, the stage was set for Joe to play first base.
-Lis and Bill Robinson were called up in July.
-At the time, Robinson was leading the PCL with 60 RBIs including 20 home runs.
+Lis spent the majority of the year in Eugene as an outfielder before his call-up to Philadelphia.
+The Phillies management made preparations for Lis's return to the majors.
+First, they ordered Andy Seminick, the Eugene manager, to switch John Vukovich from third to second base, then move Mike Schmidt from second to third, and Joe from the outfield to first.
+The ultimate goal was to get Lis's bat into the Philadelphia lineup.
+Now, the stage was set for Joe to play first base for the Phillies.
+Lis and Bill Robinson were called up in late June.
+At the time, Robinson was leading the PCL with 66 RBIs including 20 home runs.
 Joe was batting .338 with 58 RBIs.
-He was leading the league with 26 homers and was on a pace to break Tony Lazzari's 1925 PCL record of 60 home runs.
+He was leading the league with 26 homers and was on a pace to break Tony Lazzeri's 1925 PCL record of 60 home runs.

-The Phillies sent down Byron Browne and Ron Stone to make room for Lis and Robinson.
-Once again, there was another roadblock for Lis, a very large roadblock, in the form of Greg "The Bull" Luzinski.
-Unfortunately for Joe, Paul Owens replaced John Quinn as the team's general manager.
-Owens intended to move Luzinski from the outfield to first base.
-That move negated the Eugene experiment of putting Joe on first base.
-He played 30 games at first base and 14 in left field with some pinch-hitting mixed in.
+With Philadelphia, Lis played 30 games at first base and 14 in the outfield with some pinch-hitting mixed in.
 Joe appeared in three more games than he did in 1971.
-He finished the season with 6 homers, 18 runs batted in and a .243 average.
+He finished the season in Philadelphia with 6 homers, 18 runs batted in and a .243 average.
 His lack of playing time bought him a ticket out of the City of Brotherly Love.
 On November 30, the Phillies swapped him along with Ken Reynolds and Ken Sanders to the Twins for Cesar Tovar.

 Many baseball people noted that Joe played defense with his bat, but in Minnesota he was Killebrew's defensive caddy.
 Lis's minor league career always suggested a potential for power but also demonstrated a talent for humor.
 For example, when Joe came to bat at Metropolitan Stadium, the organist played Judy Garland's "The Trolley Song."
 When asked why, Joe dead panned, "Well, there is the line that goes, 'Clang, clang goes the bell.'
 The guys tell me that is a similar sound they hear when the ball hits my glove, 'Clank, clank goes the ball.'"
 Another time that his teammates made fun of his defense occurred when his team needed to take a trip by bus.
 Because of rush hour traffic, there were many sudden stops.
 One stop caused a briefcase on the overhead rack to slide and collide with other luggage.
 After this happened two or three times, Ken Sanders yelled out, "Lis, I thought we told you not to put your glove up there."
 Nevertheless, Joe liked the American League because of the nice people he met, people like umpire Bill Kunkel.
 Lis recalled one incident in particular.
 When he entered one game as a defensive replacement, Kunkel said, "It's good to see you, Joe; because when I see you, I know the game is almost over."